How to Choose Your Anchor Chain

 The first principle in the selection process is to purchase a recognised brand.

-Provenance will be important for your peace of mind when you are relying on your anchor chain to ride out inclement weather conditions.
+Provenance will be important for your peace of mind when relying on your anchor chain to ride out inclement weather conditions.

 Calibrated anchor chain for the European Marine Industry is generally manufactured in Europe or the Far East.

 Unfortunately, there are no calibrated anchor chain manufacturers in the UK, only importers or former manufacturers who now only import their chain.

-There is a stigma regarding manufacturing in the Far East, but the truth is that many of the world recognised UK and European manufacturer brands in the leisure marine industry have their products manufactured all over the world and import them from far afield.
-This list is not exhaustive and doesn’t relate exclusively to chain, but it is indicative of some of the countries where manufacturing costs are/have been traditionally lower than the UK/Europe: China, Thailand, India, Brazil, Turkey.
+There is a stigma regarding manufacturing in the Far East, but the truth is that many of the world-recognised UK and European manufacturer brands in the leisure marine industry have their products manufactured all over the world and import them from far afield.
+This list is not exhaustive and doesn’t relate exclusively to chain, but it is indicative of some of the countries where manufacturing costs are/have been traditionally lower than the UK/Europe: China, Thailand, India, Brazil, and Turkey.
 However, the huge increase in transportation costs caused by the pandemic has certainly eroded a proportion of that saving.

-The respectability, the credibility, and the trustworthiness of the manufacturer brand is extremely important, but the same is also true of your chosen retailer because if there is an issue with your purchase, we are both dependent on them to be supportive.
+The respectability, credibility, and trustworthiness of the manufacturer brand are extremely important, but the same is also true of your chosen retailer because if there is an issue with your purchase, you will be dependent on them both to be supportive.

 For example, it is widely known that although the Rocna anchor is made in China, the quality is consistently good.
 The quality control and any necessary support are upheld by the ‘brand’ and through the network of their distributors.

-The Titan brand is upheld by CMP, who are the manufacturers of both Titan chain and the Rocna anchor.
+The Titan brand is upheld by CMP, the manufacturers of both Titan chain and the Rocna anchor.